Ywxig/Zoe/README.md

-# Zoe
+# Bot-Tool
-Is my discod asistant
+In this branch my load all helping file for creat bot